amoAHCP/vxms/README.md

 - *void cookieHandler(Router router)*: set the cookie handler; a cookie handler is always set by default, if you don't want this overwrite this method with an empty implementation
 - *void staticHandler(Router router)*: specify a static content handler
 - *void sessionHandler(Vertx vertx, Router router)*: specify the session handler
-- *void customRouteConfiguration(Vertx vertx, Router router)*: define some custom route configurations like security for your service
+- *void customRouteConfiguration(Vertx vertx, Router router, boolean secure, String host, int port)*: define some custom route configurations like security for your service